 Some organizations actually use more than one type of segmentation, depending on the brand, product, or market in question.

 Companies aim mass marketing campaigns at the total (whole) market for a particular product.
-Undifferentiated approach that assumes that all customers in the market have similar needs an wants that can be reasonably satisfied with a single marketing program.
+The undifferentiated approach that assumes that all customers in the market have similar needs an wants that can be reasonably satisfied with a single marketing program.
 Marketing Program consists of single product or brand, one price, one promotional program, and one distribution system.
 Works best when the needs of an entire market are relatively homogeneous.
 Good examples include commodities like oil and agricultural product.
 Although mass marketing is advantageous in terms of production efficiency and lower marketing costs, it is inherently risky.
-When barriers of trade are low, mass marketing runs the risk of being seen as too generic.
+When barriers to trade are low, mass marketing runs the risk of being seen as too generic.
 Mass marketing is very risky in global markets.

 1) dividing the total market into groups of customers having relatively common or homogeneous needs

 Some companies narrow the market concentration approach even more and focus their marketing efforts on one small, well-defined market segment or niche that has a unique, specific set of needs.
 Will typically pay higher prices for products that match their specialized needs.
-The key to successful niche marketing is to understand and meet the needs of target customers so completely that the firms substantial share makes the segment highly profitable.
+The key to successful niche marketing is to understand and meet the needs of target customers so completely that the firms’ substantial share makes the segment highly profitable.

 Individualized Segmentation Approaches

 By combining demographic data with past and current purchasing behavior, organizations can tweak their marketing programs in ways that allow them to precisely match customers’ needs, wants, and preferences.
 Three types of individualized segmentation are one-to-one marketing, mass customization, and permission marketing.